Flooristics, LLC

 Share Button

 How does pH affect carpet adhesive?
 The numeric scale used to measure the acidity or alkalinity of a substance is known as pH, or potential of hydrogen.
 The scale goes from 1 to 14.
 The lower numbers represent more acidity.
 All higher numbers represent more alkaline matter.
-Water is neutral with a measurement of 7.
+Water is neutral with a pH of 7.

-The pH of the sub floor can have a big effect on how well the carpet adhesive works.
-Most of all, without the right pH level, the adhesive can cause the backing to fail or the carpet to de-laminate.
+The pH of the subfloor can have a big effect on how well the carpet adhesive works.
+Most of all, without the right pH level, the adhesive can cause the backing to fail or the carpet to delaminate.
 In some cases, it can also cause the adhesive itself to fail.

 Filed Under: Carpet and Rugs Tagged With: carpet adhesive, carpet adhesive problems, carpet pH, carpet problems, pH and carpet adhesive, pH of carpet